-There is no way to enjoy Tombstone and Bisbee in one day.
+There is no way to fully enjoy Tombstone and Bisbee in one day.
 We recommend two days at least.
-And if you have the time, we recommend several outstanding side trips, such as Kartchner Caverns and Ramsey Canyon Preserve, and the ghost towns along Ghost Town Trail, particularly Gleeson.
+And if you have the time, we recommend several outstanding side trips, such as Kartchner Caverns, Ramsey Canyon Preserve, and the ghost towns along Ghost Town Trail, particularly Gleeson.

 - If you want to know the real history of Tombstone, and not just the tourist version, call ahead for a reservation on Dr. Jay’s Walking Tour.

 - If you’re looking for excitement, try to arrange your visit to Tombstone on a day when Tombstone Vigilante’s and Vigilettes are in the middle of Allen Street recreating the Old West: Helldorado Days; Wyatt Earp Days; Vigilante Days; etc. Check our Events Calendar.

 In Old Bisbee, at the very least, visit the Bisbee Mining & History Museum and the Queen Mine Tour.
 You can view a video of each above.
 And then either walk or drive up into the hills above the old town just for the history and the view.
 For more things to do see our Bisbee Page.

 - Like Tombstone, Bisbee puts on several special events during the year.
 Brewery Gulch Days; Bisbee Blues Festival; etc. Check our Events Calendar and try to time your visit accordingly.